 A career as an ER nurse is sure to keep one on their toes mentally, physically, and emotionally.
 These nurses are masters of efficient assessment and response, as well as excellent communicators, leaders, and collaborators.
-Are you a quick thinker and excellent decision maker?
+Are you a quick thinker and an excellent decision-maker?
 ER nursing may be for you if you believe you thrive in fast-paced, unpredictable environments.